That-Tech-Geek/FinVision/README.md

 ### Contributing

-We welcome contributions to FiVision!
+We welcome contributions to FinVision!
 If you'd like to contribute, please:

 -Fork the repository.